SSOS Service Students

 Osafanmwen Edogun: IT & Website Support

 Osafanmwen was born in Nigeria and moved to the United States when he was very young.
 Along with being raised by two college-educated parents, his African background and culture strongly stresses academic success all the way to the graduate school level.
-He hopes to receive his Bachelors of Science in Biochemistry from CSU East Bay and then go on to graduate school for a career in the healthcare field, specifically Pharmacy.
+He plans to receive his Bachelors of Science in Biochemistry from CSU East Bay in 2015 and then go on to graduate school for a career in the healthcare field, specifically Pharmacy.
 Osafanmwen’s IT and Website experience stem from his continual interest in technology along with several computer courses & IT achievements in his educational background.